 Signs of Misuse

 If a loved one has been prescribed opioid painkillers or otherwise has access to them, the following signs could point to the misuse of those drugs:2

 - If your loved one is going through painkillers at a faster-than-expected rate, it’s entirely possible that they might be misusing the drug.
 It’s also a sign of possible tolerance, which means the body has gotten used to the drug and requires increasing amounts to feel the same effects.3 Developing tolerance paired with ever-increasing doses may contribute to the development of addiction.
 Addiction is a chronic disease that involves drug seeking and use that is compulsive, or difficult to control, despite harmful consequences.4

 - You may notice your loved one seems consistently “out of it” or has changing moods with no reason.

 - Behavior-wise, your loved one may be acting erratically and seem jittery at times and then suddenly become very calm.

 - Financial problems may become apparent—debts may surface and/or money may go missing.

-Overall, the symptoms of painkiller abuse can be very subtle, but you'll probably notice something’s not quite right, especially if your loved one appears to be sedated.
-If you are concerned about painkiller abuse, talk to your loved one.
-You can also call 1-888-744-0069Who Answers? to speak to someone confidentially who can advise you of your options for treatment.
+In some cases, the symptoms of opioid painkiller abuse can be very subtle, but you might notice something’s not quite right, even if it’s just some increased sedation or changes in demeanor.
+If you are concerned about opioid painkiller abuse, talk to your loved one.

-Effects of painkiller use go far beyond the common physical effects of these drugs.
-Someone addicted to painkillers may experience:
+The impact of painkiller abuse often extends far beyond the common physical effects of these drugs.
+Someone addicted to painkillers may experience:4